pradeepkas/CodingDSA/mix/ContainerWithMostWater.md

 ```

 ## 1 brute force
 with two loops
-//will check for every container with others
+will check for every container with others

 ```swift
 func bruteForceForMaxWater(_ arr: [Int]) {